NGC 4061: Radio Jets

 NGC 4061 has two radio jets that appear to be very straight and that dramatically oppose each other.
 At a distance of 8 kpc from the core the jets appear to suddenly sweep back.
 This sudden bending of the jets suggest that they are leaving the interstellar medium (ISM) of NGC 4061 and entering into the intracluster medium (ICM).
 After the sharp bending, the jets continue to open for about 25 kpc and extend into a "U" or horseshoe morphology similar to NGC 1265, with each jet having a length of 50 kpc.
 This morphology is thought to be due to the motion of NGC 4061 through the ICM with sufficient velocity to bend the jets by ram-pressure stripping.

 The interaction with NGC 4065 may have also contributed to bending the jets.

 Dust Disk

 NGC 4061 has a dust disk with a diameter of 2.275 kpc.

 Supermassive black hole

 NGC 4061 has a supermassive black hole with a mass in the range of 1-9 billion M☉.

 SN 2008bf

-On February 18, 2008 a type Ia supernova designated as SN 2008bf was discovered in NGC 4061.
-However, the Open Supernova Catalog suggests that the host galaxy may be the nearby NGC 4065.
+On February 18, 2008 a Type Ia supernova designated as SN 2008bf was discovered near NGC 4061.
+However, the host galaxy may instead be the nearby NGC 4065.